Child-Friendly Churches

 Children at Risk Action Network, Uganda

-CRANE was founded in 2003 and officially registered in 2004 by a small Christian organisations who were working in Kampala with street-connected children.
-Over the years, it has expanded its reach and served at-risk children in education, health and family strengthening, including running the highly successful UKAid-funded Girls’ Education Challenge.
+CRANE was founded in 2003 and officially registered in 2004 by a small group of Christian organisations that were working in Kampala with street-connected children.
+Over the years, it has expanded its reach and serves at-risk children in education, health and family strengthening, including running the highly successful UKAid-funded Girls’ Education Challenge.

-Child-friendly Church has various components, and at least 56 churches within the network have been helped to understand children’s needs, and their organisational capacity has been built through participation in Viva’s Quality Improvement System.
-Pastor Patrick, the programme leader for CRANE, notes that, “Church leaders and children’s workers that we are engaging with find the training relevant to their context and helpful in their ministry to children.
+One initiative that has been helping CRANE’s member churches is Child-Friendly Church.
+This programme has various components, and multiple church leaders within CRANE are being helped to understand children’s needs and to ensure children are appropriately welcomed and cared for in church.
+Pastor Patrick, the programme leader within CRANE, notes that, “Church leaders and children’s workers that we are engaging with find the training relevant to their context and helpful in their ministry to children.
 Several of the churches that we are working with started out with one teacher, but they have been able to recruit more teachers whom they are training.
 We are planning for a way to train more than one teacher per church in the second year of the project.”

 Safe Clubs and Child Ambassadors

-The programme involved several activities, one of which was the establishment of Safe Clubs, spaces where children are taught about their rights while also being empowered to act as peer leaders.
-In Uganda, 63 adults from 53 churches were trained as mentors for children and commissioned to establish Safe Clubs in their respective communities.
+The programme involves several activities, one of which is establishing Safe Clubs, spaces where children are taught about their rights and empowered to act as peer leaders.
+In Uganda, 63 adults from 53 churches were trained as mentors for Child Ambassadors and commissioned to establish Safe Clubs in their respective communities.
 Active training has been conducted for at least 551 children from 31 Safe Clubs in churches on how to stay safe, be ambassadors for their peers, and protect the environment: “I am very happy for the Safe Club at our church.
-Through it, we now have a safe channel to express our interests and challenges because of the safe environment created,” Sarah, (one of 289 Child Ambassadors).
+Through it, we now have a safe channel to express our interests and challenges because of the safe environment created,” Sarah, (Child Ambassador).

 Highlights of Impact

-Some highlights of the impact of the Child-Friendly Church initiative include:
+This funded programme has brought a lot of impact, with some highlights of the impact of the Child-Friendly Church initiative including:

 • 3,885 children and 147 adults attended church-run Christmas parties.